mongodb/docs/mms/source/install.rst

 Because there are no MMS agents attached to your account, you will at first see instructions for download the MMS agent.
-Click the "download agent" link to get an agent specifically configured for your account.
+Click the "download agent" link to download an agent specifically configured for your account.

 Installing the MMS Agent
 ~~~~~~~~~~~~~~~~~~~~~~~~

+If you have not downloaded the MMS agent already, click the "download
+agent" link immediately after you sign into MMS
+(e.g. <http://mms.10gen.com> to download an agent specifically
+configured for your account.
+See the ":doc:`deployment`" document for
+more information about the agent itself.

 You can run the agent on any system that can connect to the MongoDB
 instances you want to monitor.
 As long as it can connect to each